10+ Best Screen Recorders For Windows 10 PC

 Biggest Con: Far too many menu options

-When talking about Screencast-O-Matic, we need to break it down into two categories; free and paid.
+When talking about ScreenPal, formerly Screencast-O-Matic, we need to break it down into two categories; free and paid.
 Why?
 Because there is a HUGE difference between the two.
-Advertised as a free screen recorder, the Screencast-O-Matic does a great job recording video of your computer screen and can even capture your webcam.
+Advertised as a free screen recorder, the Screencast-O-Matic free plan does a great job recording video of your computer screen and can even capture your webcam.
 That’s pretty much where the features end with the free version.
 If you’re willing to toss in a bit of cash, your options open wide to scripted recordings, annotations, more than 15 minutes of recording, direct publishing to sharing sites, and more.
+For more information take a look at our breakdown of ScreenCast-O-Matic vs. Screencastify.

 Biggest Pro: Can record via webcam